qooxdoo/qooxdoo/documentation/manual/source/pages/development/using_non_qx_libs.rst

        source/resource/ponycharts/ponycharts.js

 #.
 Then, make sure your new resource is used by your application code.
-The main consequence of this is that the *.js* file will be copied over to the build tree of your application, and is being made known to ${qooxdoo}'s ResourceManager.
+The main consequence of this is that the *.js* file will be copied over to the build tree of your application, and is being made known to %{qooxdoo}'s ResourceManager.
 You achieve that by adding an *@asset* hint to the main class of your application or library.

    ::